NoahBurkholder/wiki-noah/docs/design.md

 ### Why is this happening?

 While it’s easy to lambast developers who employ these predatory tactics, it’s important to look at why large and small studios alike are resorting to these kinds of monetization efforts.
 The truth of the matter, no matter how large or small your team, is that games are expensive, time consuming things to make.
 Even if you are a solo developer who works in the dim light of the evening, you still need to pay rent, buy food, and live a life.
 So while the cost is not immediately obvious, there is still a cost.
-Extra Credits produced a well formulated argument that delves into the difficult monetary position that games find themselves in today, and it is worth a watch. https://www.youtube.com/watch?v=VhWGQCzAtl8.
-Of course the reasons behind this are larger and more complex than simply “We don’t have enough money”, but it’s important to understand that unethical business practices don’t necessarily come from malicious intent.
+[Extra Credits produced a well formulated argument that delves into the difficult monetary position that games find themselves in today](https://www.youtube.com/watch?v=VhWGQCzAtl8), and it is worth a watch.
+Of course the reasons behind this are larger and more complex than simply *“We don’t have enough money”*, but it’s important to understand that unethical business practices don’t necessarily come from malicious intent.

-What should I do?
+### What should I do?

 So with all of this ethical haberdashery how are we supposed to design and implement systems that are at least aiming to be ethically sound?
 Well, because the internet loves lists, I’ve come up with a few guiding questions that should help you evaluate your monetization scheme.

-Does your game need a complex monetization scheme at all?
+* Does your game need a complex monetization scheme at all?
 Or is your game better suited to a traditional single price model?
-Does your monetization plan negatively affect the play experience of other players who do not participate in it?
+* Does your monetization plan negatively affect the play experience of other players who do not participate in it?
-If developing a competitive game, does the monetization scheme give a distinct advantage to those who pay more?
+* If developing a competitive game, does the monetization scheme give a distinct advantage to those who pay more?
-When paying for a microtransaction, does the player know exactly what they are getting, or at the least do they know the exact odds of receiving certain items/benefits?
+* When paying for a microtransaction, does the player know exactly what they are getting, or at the least do they know the exact odds of receiving certain items/benefits?
-If employing lootboxes of some sort, is there a way for the player to guarantee that they will receive a certain item, or certain rarity of item (See: Pity timers)?
+* If employing lootboxes of some sort, is there a way for the player to guarantee that they will receive a certain item, or certain rarity of item (See: [Pity timers](https://hearthstone.gamepedia.com/Card_pack_statistics#Pity_Timer))?

 ## :electric_plug: Drawing Artificial Lines